titipata/pubmed_parser/README.md

 #### Parse Medline Grant ID

-Use `parse_medline_grantid` in order to parse MEDLINE grant ID from XML file.
+Use `parse_medline_grantid` in order to parse MEDLINE grant IDs from XML file.
-This will return list of dictionary which contains following keys
+This will return a list of dictionaries, each containing

 - `pmid`: Pubmed ID
 - `grant_id`: Grant ID